zschaeffer/dsp/01-install.md

 ---

 ###Q1.
-Python Version Installed
+Python Version 2 or 3

 Did you install Python 2 or 3?
 Why?
-How can you check the version of Python installed if you happen to be on an unfamiliar computer?

 >> REPLACE THIS TEXT WITH YOUR RESPONSE